State of Pennsylvania Incentives

 Understanding Medicaid Waivers

 The name Waiver comes from the fact that the Federal government waives Medicaid rules for institutional care in order for Pennsylvania to use the same funds to provide supports and services for people in the community.
 Many of these programs allow for pre-vocational, vocational (including attendant support), or transportation supports to be funded by the Pennsylvania Department of Public Welfare – through a qualified Service Coordinator and Provider Agency.
 The state must make specific assurances to the Federal government when requesting a Medicaid Waiver – these form the basis of the rules and procedures for each of the below defined Waiver programs.
 Federal and state funds are combined in Medicaid Waivers.
-Click here to open a page that describes the available Pennsylvania Waiver programs.
+To open a page that describes the available Pennsylvania Waiver programs.

 We would like to receive your suggestions or comments.
-Please sign our guestbook.
+Please sign our Guest Book.